Hello and welcome to the podcast of Lotus Eaters episode 1236.

 They feel fresh.

-I don't understand why the far right have done some very horrible things in this country, so I think people have the right.
+The far right have done some very horrible things in this country.

-The far right don't get to claim ownership of the nation's flag.
+The far-right don't get to claim ownership of the nation's flag.

 Anyone who tries to say that needs to just get their head into reality.

-Yes, there are idiots on all sides of the political spectrum and idiots need to be called idiots and ostracized as much as humanly possible.
+Yes, there are idiots on all sides of the political spectrum, and idiots need to be called idiots and ostracized as much as humanly possible.

 But maybe we should be attacking.

-So that's a Tory council, a Tory MP, ex-Tory MP, far right needs ostracizing, love England flag, probably going to get ostracized.
+Far right, needs ostracizing, love England flag, probably going to get ostracized.

-Thanks, conservatives.
+Thanks, Conservatives.

 He immediately cooked.